jsdir/datastored/docs/models.md

 #### extends

 Allows the model to extend the definition of another model.
+If a model is extended with options and an overlapping callback is found, the callbacks will be chained with the existing callback running before the extension's callback.

 #### relations